Why Take This Program?

 - Return airfare from Toronto's Pearson International Airport

 - Approximate airline departure taxes, surcharges and fees

 - Transportation between hotel locations via private coach

 - Medical Insurance and Cancellation Protection†

-† All students travelling with MEI Academy are required to purchase Medical Insurance.
+† All students travelling with MEI Academy are required to purchase Medical and trip cancellation and interruption Insurance.